Painter's hands sanding a patched interior wall during prep

 In this blog, we’ll cover the following topics:

-- Why surface prep matters
+• Why surface prep matters

-- What tools you need
+• What tools you need

-- The right steps to follow
+• The right steps to follow

-- Mistakes to avoid
+• Mistakes to avoid

 We’ll also answer common questions like: “What is the first step in surface preparation before painting?” and “Can I use rubbing alcohol as paint prep?”
 If you want long-lasting, professional-looking results—prep is where it starts.

-Why Surface Prep Is Critical for Paint Success
+Why Is Surface Prep Critical for Paint Success?

 So you are ready to get started with your paint project.
 Sometimes DIY projects are the way to go.
 It is important to understand what the first step in surface preparation is before painting.
+It matters even more on the Gulf Coast: in the humidity and salt air around Mobile County — from older homes in Midtown and Spring Hill to newer builds out in West Mobile — paint that goes on over an unprepped surface fails far sooner than it would in a drier climate, so the prep is what makes a finish last here.

 A. The Science Behind Paint Adhesion